flofriday/pixelFlow/README.md

 - [License](#license)

 ## Quick Start
-This platform is currently in an early alpha version so at the moment there isn't any way to start right away.
-So if your, not a developer with way too much enthusiasm you shouldn't touch this repo yet.
+This platform is currently in an beta version so at the moment there isn't anyway to start right away.

 ### For Developers
 1. Download this repository.